 - BSc (Hons) Healthcare Science (Infection Science)

-If competition for certain specialisms should arise, academic achievement, the outcome of an interview process and student CV may be taken into account.
+If competition for certain specialisms should arise, academic achievement, the outcome of an interview process, student engagement with the programme and student CV may be taken into account.

 Year One (Level 4):